SparkPost/support-docs/articles/user-guide/subaccounts.md

 The master account has the ability to link a tracking domain to a sending domain.
 This option is located on the sending domains page. **Note**: Both the sending domain and tracking domain must both be assigned to the same subaccount.
 Also, tracking domains that are linked to the "shared" sending domains can also be used by all the subaccounts.

-If the "Hide Subaccounts" checkbox is checked on the tracking domains page in the UI, only master account tracking domains will be displayed.
+If the "Hide Subaccounts" checkbox is checked on the tracking domains page in the app, only master account tracking domains will be displayed.

 The master account has the ability to set a default tracking domain for a subaccount.
 Only verified tracking domains can set as default.
 Note: Subaccounts can have more than one tracking domain assigned to them.
 If the subaccount does not have an associated tracking domain, it will use the master account default tracking domain.